Social Media Is Bad for Artists (And We All Know It)

 You are simply feeding the big stream of free entertainment that social apps provide.

 The little time of interaction stops people from truly connecting with your art.
 It is a whole different story if they spend twenty minutes watching a video of yours or reading a carefully crafted blog post.
-Especially if you do not spend all your days posting on social media, people will quickly forget who you are.
+Especially if you do not spend all day posting on social media, most people will quickly forget who you are.
+Out of sight, out of mind.

 As human beings, being forgotten and invisible is one of the things that scare us most β and as artists, we literally live from the attention our art gets.
-So signing up to a platform that constantly lets us disappear into nothingness seems like a terrible idea.
+So signing up to a platform that constantly lets us disappear into nothingness seems like a terrible idea, doesn’t it?

 A lot of followers does not mean you will sell more art